jtn11/AI-Translation/README.md

 ## 🤝 Contributing

 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Built with ❤️ by [Antigravity](https://github.com/google-deepmind) and Phoenix.